celestinolg/dinamicInput/README.md

 # dinamicInput
-Example of dinamical input and insert multi value of database.
+Example of dynamical field input and insert multi value of database.